 - What students do

 - TFE Course Guidebook

 2 years part-time

 The objective of this MRes is to provide a cutting-edge interdisciplinary programme that attracts and trains to a high level the best students from around the world, who are interested to pursue a research career in tropical forest ecology.

 This MRes involves a taught field course in Malaysia, and it is anticipated that students will work in a wide range of additional tropical nations for their project work.
 The field course will provide an opportunity for students to interact with Malaysian and international students and lecturers conducting research at the Maliau Basin Field Centre and working on one of the world’s largest ecological experiments, the Stability of Altered Forest Ecosystems (SAFE) Project.
-Training on the field course will include working collaboratively with researchers at the SAFE Project, directly embedding you in an active global network of more than 150 researchers.
+Training on the field course will include working collaboratively with researchers at the SAFE Project, directly embedding you in an active global network of around 500 past and present researchers.

 Importance and relevance of the course